waweiwoowu/hanabi-iamjeff/hat-guessing/Variant-Specific_Hat_Guessing_Tables.md

 ## General Tables

-* For any variant not listed above.
+* For any variant not listed above. (e.g. Dark Omni & Dark Null)

 ### 4-Player